 The Oklahoma criminal process for felonies isn’t just scary.
 It’s complicated.
-At Morton Law Group, our mission is to help Oklahomans who have been charged with crimes.
+At The Taber Law Firm, our mission is to help Oklahomans who have been charged with crimes.
 As part of that mission, we want to ensure that you know exactly what to expect throughout the felony case process.

 Below, we discuss each major step in the Oklahoma felony case process and what it means for you.
-Your criminal defense attorneys at Morton Law Group can give you personalized advice about your unique case, but the below outline should give you an idea of the general steps in the process.
+Your criminal defense attorneys at The Taber Law Firm can give you personalized advice about your unique case, but the below outline should give you an idea of the general steps in the process.

 Your initial appearance is the first time you appear in court.
 It’s usually between one and two days after the arrest.
 Here, the judge is going to cover the following: